planetoryd/netns-proxy/readme.md

 # Netns-based selective proxying, for identity isolation

+> *identity isolation* because environ-variable based proxying is not safe for that.

 - set your firewall to allow `10.27.0.0/16`
 - install the following, make them available in $PATH
   - [tun2socks](https://github.com/xjasonlyu/tun2socks)